Node-RED as a No-Code EtherNet/IP to S7 Protocol Converter

 3. give the node a descriptive name

-eth-ip in Node Config
+Screeshot showing the eth-ip in Node config

 Now let’s set up a quick test to confirm our PLC connection is valid by adding a debug node to the eth-ip in node.
 Then hit deploy.